iandai/IDEmojiString/README.md

 ```

 Existing library does not solve emoji perfectly.
-[NSString+RemoveEmoji](https://github.com/woxtu/NSString-RemoveEmoji) Category quoted by many articles, but NSString+RemoveEmoji Category could not detect emoji such as @"⭐", and detects none emoji character such as @"Ⅶ".
+[NSString+RemoveEmoji](https://github.com/woxtu/NSString-RemoveEmoji) category, which quoted by many articles, does not detect emoji such as @"⭐", and detects character such as @"Ⅶ" which is not emoji.

 ## Usage